-The Earthquake and Tsunami large scale pilot is about building with LEXIS a time-constrained HPC emergency response simulation and decision support flow.
-It combine:
+The Earthquake and Tsunami large scale pilot was about building with LEXIS a time-constrained HPC emergency response simulation and decision support flow.
+It combined:

 - Live updates, so that both background information and new, ground or sensor information is immediately propagated into the flow.
 External data sources (remote sensing) will also be called upon in the process, both on flow outcomes and as flow inputs.

 - Emergency support data products processing; maps, damage and loss estimates.

 This pilot brought together among the best components in the field, covering:

 - Tsunami simulations: on-line, on-time precise simulations with TsunAWI,